jbcrestot/lol-checker/README.md

 API docs
 https://developer.riotgames.com/api/methods

-compass :
-Go to the f5 folder and just type : "compass compile"

 prerequire :
-NodeJS + npm (sudo apt-get install nodejs npm) bower (sudo npm install -g bower)
+NodeJS + npm (sudo apt-get install nodejs npm)
+Don't forget to add an alias node ->> nodejs bower (sudo npm install -g bower)

 Installation :
 git clone git@github.com:jbcrestot/lol-checker.git

+For the server side, dependency management is handle by npm so you need to execute :
+` npm install `

+Whereas for the client side, we use bower :
-go to your lol-checker folder and execute ` bower install `
+` bower install `

+compass :
+Go to the f5 folder and just type : "compass compile"